 Lima has the largest outdoor fountain complex in the entire world!
 The Magic Water Circuit in Parque de la Reserva is made up of twelve fountains that perform a magical show with lights and music every night from Tuesday to Sunday!

 On this particular tour in Lima, not only do you visit this World Record-holding fountain, but you finish the night with a delicious dinner buffet and cultural dance performance.

-Now I must say, before I went to this show for myself, I had very little expectations.
-But I was blown away!
+Now, I must admit that before I went to this show for myself, I had very low expectations.
+But the truth is that I was blown away!
 The food was incredible and the selection was huge.
 The dancers were even better though and performed a range of well-rehearsed dances with elaborate costumes and music.